cosmos/gravity-bridge/docs/cosmos-to-ethereum.md

 To make an Oracle Claim on every Prophecy Claim witnessed, start an Ethereum relayer with flag `--make-claims=true`

-Note: For now, close any active Ethereum Relayers currently running.
+Note: For now, close any other active Ethereum Relayers currently running.

 ```bash
 # Open a new terminal window